'Lionel Messi will play in the United States': biographer releases 'bombshell' about the Argentine

 Why would Messi not return to Barcelona?

-According to the biographer of the Argentine, Messi would not return to Barcelona due to limitations of the financial ‘Fair Play’.
+According to the biographer of the Argentine, Messi would not return to Barcelona due to financial ‘fair play’ limitations.

 This, after the visit of Jorge Messi, father and agent of ’10’, to the offices of the Catalan team was revealed in recent days.